 Version Status Date Author Summary Changes

 V1 Nov 21 Amy Husband Complete rewrite

 V2 Jan 23 Vicky Prudham Some additions made

+V3 March 24 Vicky Prudham Some additions made Change of terminology from differentiated to adapted

 1 Introduction

 1.1 The mission statement of our MAT talks of valuing the individuality of all of our children.
 We are committed to giving all our children every opportunity to achieve the highest of standards.
 This policy helps to ensure that this happens for all the children in our school - regardless of their age, gender, ethnicity, attainment, additional needs or background.